An Empirical Study of the Influence of Adversarial Fine-Tuning on Compressed Neural Networks: Discussions

 {\bf Limitations:} We have performed multiple experiments to highlight the key results about the influence of adversarial fine-tuning of compressed neural networks.
 However, there still remain some limitations to our work and future extensions.

 In all our experiments we found fine-tuning for three epochs was adequate to improve the robustness performance.
 The number of fine-tuning epochs might be task-, dataset-, and model- dependent and should be carefully treated as another hyperparameter.
+This resulted in sub-optimal adversarial training of CIFAR100 and Tiny ImageNet.
 Furthermore, we did not perform any cross-architectural experiments on the two datasets.
 For instance, training ResNet-18 on Fashion-MNIST could allow us to explore to what extent a relatively more complex network can maintain robustness after compression.
 Conversely, the trade-off between efficiency and test performance when using a smaller network on CIFAR10 could also shine some light on the influence of using models with less scope for pruning.
-While pruning and quantization are popular compression methods, extending our experiments to a wider range of compression techniques could be interesting.
-For instance, we could explore knowledge distillation, where the expertise of a robust model is transferred to a simpler model~\cite{shao2021adversarial}.

-Another limitation of our work is that we evaluated adversarial robustness only against PGD-$\ell_{\infty}$ attacks.
-However, true robustness necessitates performing well against a diverse range of attack methods and norm specifications.
-Future works could focus on testing the robustness of models against other types of attacks, such as DeepFool~\cite{moosavi2016deepfool} and AutoAttack \cite{croce2020reliable} known for its effectiveness.
-Additionally, we could explore using different norms for the ball onto which our perturbations are projected in PGD attacks, thereby expanding the scope of possible perturbations for evaluation.